 Criminal Justice Club

-The Criminal Justice Club seeks to broaden its members’ understanding and familiarity with the three major components of the criminal justice system (police, courts, and corrections) by organizing and conducting seminars, on-campus demonstrations, field trips, and sponsoring guest speakers and presentations by different law enforcement agencies.
+The Criminal Justice Club seeks to broaden its members’ understanding and familiarity with the three major components of the criminal justice system–police, courts, and corrections–by organizing and conducting seminars, demonstrations, field trips, and sponsoring guest speakers and presentations from local, state, and federal criminal justice agencies.
+The Criminal Justice Club will consist of students in a wide variety of majors; any student who is interested in Criminal Justice is strongly encouraged to join.
+The Criminal Justice club will be fun, informational, and active throughout the school year.

 Commuter Connections Council